iviecomarti/DANEELpath/README.md

 python -c "import torch; x = torch.rand(5, 3); print(x)"
 ```

-You will see something like this in the terminal:
+You will see something like this in the terminal if everything goes okay:

 ```bash
 tensor([[0.3380, 0.3845, 0.3217],